 What does “Dual Fuel” mean?

 In simple terms, Dual Fuel can be defined as the simultaneous combustion of two fuels.
-In the case of the Exclaim Dual Fuel System, natural gas is utilized in conjunction with diesel fuel to operate the engine.
-After conversion, the engine is able to operate on either 100% diesel fuel, or alternately, on a mixture of diesel fuel and natural gas (or other methane based fuels).
+In the case of the Exclaim Dual Fuel System, natural gas is utilized in conjunction with diesel fuel to operate the generator.
+After conversion, the generator is able to operate on either 100% diesel fuel, or alternately, on a mixture of diesel fuel and natural gas (or other combustible gases).
 At no time is the engine able to operate on natural gas exclusively.
-Dual fuel operation means the engine uses two fuels (gas and diesel oil) at the same time, as opposed to Bi Fuel which would mean the engine could have the option of using either fuel separately, however in popular use Dual Fuel and Bi-Fuel are often used interchangeably.
+Dual fuel operation means the engine uses two fuels (gas and diesel oil) at the same time, as opposed to Bi-Fuel which would mean the engine could have the option of using either fuel separately, however in popular use Dual Fuel and Bi-Fuel are often used interchangeably.

-Will my engine have to be modified to operate on Dual Fuel?
+Will my Generator have to be modified to operate on Dual Fuel?

 No!
 The Exclaim conversion technology has been designed to allow for in-field retrofit of diesel engines without the need to change or modify the design of the engine.
 The conversion hardware is mounted externally on the engine and does not require modification of the engine or alteration of any critical engine parameter.